Go to The Journal of Clinical Investigation

 Abstract

-Toll-like receptor 7 (TLR7) agonists are promising immunostimulatory agents for the treatment of chronic infections and cancer.
+TLR7 agonists are promising immunostimulatory agents for the treatment of chronic infections and cancer.
 However, their systemic toxicity remains a challenge.
-In this study, SA-5, a novel liver-targeted, orally available TLR7 agonist, was evaluated for pharmacokinetics, safety, and efficacy in young and aged macaques across 1–10 mg/kg repeated doses.
-Safety was evaluated through hematologic, biochemical, and flow cytometric profiling, while efficacy was assessed via IFN-α production, gene expression of interferon-stimulated genes, and plasmacytoid dendritic cell activation.
-A principal component analysis (PCA)-based composite scoring system was used to integrate multimodal parameters.
+In this study, SA-5, a potentially novel liver-targeted, orally available TLR7 agonist, was evaluated for pharmacokinetics, safety, and efficacy in young and aged macaques across 1–10 mg/kg repeated doses.
+Safety was evaluated through hematologic, biochemical, and flow cytometric profiling, while efficacy was assessed via IFN-α production, gene expression of IFN-stimulated genes, and plasmacytoid dendritic cell activation.
+A principal component analysis–based (PCA-based) composite scoring system was used to integrate multimodal parameters.
 SA-5 induced dose-dependent type I IFN with limited systemic inflammation, with 3 mg/kg showing optimal balance.
 SA-5 had comparable immunostimulatory activity to GS-9620 but with reduced adverse biomarker shifts.
 In aged macaques, efficacy was maintained with modestly increased safety responses.
 These findings support SA-5 as a safer next-generation TLR7 agonist effective across age groups, highlighting integrated biomarker profiling in preclinical immunomodulatory drug development.

 Authors